Shimznitz/alx-system_engineering-devops/0x03-shell-variables_expansions/README.md

-this details shell learnin gexperience
+this details shell learning experience